EnergyTransition/ESDL-gitbook/introduction.md

 ## What is ESDL?

-The Energy System Description Language \(ESDL\) is a modeling language created for modeling the components in an energy system and their relations towards each other.
-Furthermore ESDL is capable of expressing the dynamic behavior of components in the energy system.
-For instance the power consumption of an neighborhood.
-ESDL describes components by their basic functionality \(so called _Energy Capabilities_\), these are modeled in 5 abstract categories: Production, Consumption, Storage, Transport and Conversion.
+The Energy System Description Language \(ESDL\) is a modelling language created for modelling the components in an energy system and their relations towards each other.
+Furthermore ESDL is capable of expressing the dynamic behaviour of components in the energy system.
+For instance the power consumption of an neighbourhood.
+ESDL describes components by their basic functionality \(so called _Energy Capabilities_\), these are modelled in 5 abstract categories: Production, Consumption, Storage, Transport and Conversion.
 ESDL enables energy modelers to model a complex energy system in a generic way.
 The language is machine readable so makers of energy transition calculation tools and GIS applications can support ESDL in order to enforce the interoperability of their products.

 ![](./Images/ESDL.JPG)